owenjs/formable/apps/docs/docs/form-elements/native-elements/select.md

 ## Component API

-The component inherits all the available props from the native `<select />` element: [mdn docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select)
+The component inherits all the available props from the native [`<select />`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select) element.

 :::caution
 However you can't use the `id` or `name` prop as we generate these automatically.